Jaken1735/quant_finance_projects/README.md

 Imagine we want to buy a house, and the seller want $500,000 AUD.
 As a buyer we have the following options:

-1. **Spot/Cash Transaction**

-Agree on terms and exchange money for goods.
+1. **Spot/Cash Transaction**: Agree on terms and exchange money for goods.

-2. **Forward Contract**

-An agreement to buy the house in 1 year for $500,000
+2. **Forward Contract**: An agreement to buy the house in 1 year for $500,000

-3. **Option Contract**

-The option to buy the house in 1 year for $500,000.
+3. **Option Contract**: The option to buy the house in 1 year for $500,000.
 Will have to pay $20,000 now for the contract.

 #### Why do you want to use Options?

-1. **Hedge Risk**

-If you have purchased 100 BHP shares today, how do you protect yourself against potential losses.
+1. **Hedge Risk**: If you have purchased 100 BHP shares today, how do you protect yourself against potential losses.

 ![alt text](image.png)

-2. **Speculation**

-Bet on market moves in direaction or volatility.
+2. **Speculation**: Bet on market moves in direaction or volatility.

 ### Contracts & Terms